 Jesse - World Nomads Travel Safety Hub over 6 years ago

 if you want to dive, just go to its neighbor Indonesia, there are many places in Indonesia for diving, you can try bangka belitung in sumatra, bali, komodo island, lombok, bunaken in celebes, or you can try the eden of the east "Raja Ampat" in papua region Indonesian eastern most province, it is 100% safe in there... over 5 years agoAnswered by traveler via WorldNomads.com

 some good news!
 As of July 24th 2013 Australia's foreign office is NO LONGER warning against all travel to Eastern Sabah.
 Other foreign government's will most likely follow suit soon.

 They've determined that the situation has calmed enough for it to be relatively safe to visit.
 But be warned, they do still suggest you exercise a high degree of caution.
-The Malaysian government does STILL have an emergency security zone order in place so if you come across military patrols you must comply with their orders. almost 5 years ago
+The Malaysian government does STILL have an emergency security zone order in place so if you come across military patrols you must comply with their orders. about 5 years ago